khaledkzy/Xml2Json/README.md

-# Parse XML to JSON and save it monogdoDB.
+# Parse XML to JSON and save it to a database (mlab).

 ![alt text](img/1.png)